 Biology is fast becoming an information science, with large databases and sophisticated algorithms now essential tools in the field.
 Allen School faculty and students collaborate with researchers in biology and medicine on a wide range of computational problems that will ultimately enable us to understand and augment complex biological systems.
 The Allen School and the University of Washington are at the forefront of exciting innovations at the intersection of computation and biology to advance scientific discovery, develop new diagnostics and therapeutics, and usher in a new era of personalized medicine.
-Learn more about our work by visiting the pages of our individual researchers and labs and explore some of our highlighted projects below.
+Learn more about our work by visiting the pages of our individual researchers and labs.